Hummingbird hawk-moth: In culture

 Hummingbird hawk-moths have been seen as a lucky omen.
 In particular, a swarm of the moths was seen flying across the English Channel on D-Day, the day of the Normandy landings in the Second World War.
 These moths, along with other moths, are in the family Sphingidae because their larvae were thought to resemble the Egyptian Sphinx.
+The They Might Be Giants song "The Bee of the Bird of the Moth" is about the hummingbird moth.